 How did you manage to do it then?

 "The first time I had to do it I was so scared.
 Fortunately, one of my best friends is in Paris and her boyfriend is a doctor so I went to see him and asked to teach me how to do it.
 When he did it to me I realized that it wasn’t as painful as I thought.
 It was comforting, especially since that was the first time I actually watched a needle be injected into my body in 35 years.
-The next day, I did it by myself, and by the second or third day, it got easier.
-You’ll be so used to stabbing yourself in your stomach because you have to do it every night, and on the tenth day you have to do it twice a day."
+The next day, I did it by myself, and by the third day, it got easier.
+You’ll be so used to stabbing yourself in your stomach because you have to do it every night, and on the 10th day you have to do it twice a day."